Souloutz/School-Fund-App/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: 71g3r (Tiger)
 * Team members
-  * MEMBER1
+  * Christopher Brooks
-  * MEMBER2
+  * Howard Kong
-  * MEMBER3
+  * Austin Kunkel
-  * MEMBER4
+  * Ethan Ricker

 ## Executive Summary

-This is a summary of the project.
+Our project is U-Fund School Supplies.
+Many students are in need of school supplies.
+With this website, you can pick and choose school supplies to donate to schools.
+Examples include Backpacks, Art Supplies, Lunches, and other common supplies.
+Each need has an amount that is requested and users can fund to meet that goal.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most